A bachelor's degree is required to register for these adult learning courses.

 Fulfills EDU 132 requirement

 These adult education courses are also part of the online adult education and training master's degree.
-The credits completed as part of this training program can be applied toward the degree after formal admission per University transfer policies.
+Most or all of these credits completed as part of this training program may be applied toward the degree after formal admission per University transfer policies.
 However, successful completion of the courses does not guarantee admission to the degree program.

 Adult Basic Education Authorization (ABEA) for Colorado Educators